russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I learn that when a project is getting bigger, a little change in your code takes time to do.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 86: September 28, 2020 Saturday

+**Today's Progress**:   I'd finished updating and applying MVVM architecture to all the components of my Veterinary Website.
+I can finally begin a new feature for my website.

+**Thoughts**:    I did not code yesterday and I code the other day but did not report cause I want to report or log something that is wort reporting.
+I'll share the link here once this website was finished.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)